Weijie-Yang/DV-LAE/Example/readme.md

 This directory contains sample input files for testing the Molecular Feature Dimensionality Reduction scripts.
 [sample data](https://drive.google.com/drive/folders/1-dQ-Igwxy2YwtvoGy5jaYRVF0BeQ3n7Q?usp=sharing)

-*   `function.data`: A sample feature file containing 5 structures (3x H2O, 1x Si, 1x Si+H2O) with 3 arbitrary feature values per atom.
+*   `function.data`: A sample feature file containing feature values for each atom.
 *   `input.data`: A sample atomic structure file in n2p2 format, corresponding exactly to the structures in `function.data`.
 This file is used by the main script (if specified) to color points in the output plot based on chemical composition.

 ## How to Run